alper-guven/valkeygen/README.md

 There are 3 ways you can use this library.
 Examples for different options show how you can get the same output using different methods.

-> You will get parameter suggestions on your IDE based on the `Redis Key Template` you provided to `createValkeyKey()` function.
+> You will get parameter suggestions on your IDE based on the `Valkey Key Template` you provided to `createValkeyKey()` function.

-> All params on a `Redis Key Template` are required.
+> All params on a `Valkey Key Template` are required.
 You will get type errors if you don't provide all of them.

 First of all, import needed functions as follows: